-During the application process and prior to placing the individual in a W-2 placement, the W-2 agency:

-- □ Must work with the applicant to complete an informal assessment (see 5.2); - Must work with the applicant to complete an Educational Needs Assessment (see 5.3); - Must work with the applicant to start the process of career assessment (see 5.4); and - Must obtain the results of any career assessments, vocational evaluation/assessments or formal assessments if available from prior W-2 episodes (see 4.6.3).

-Using the assessment information gathered at the application, the worker may require the applicant to participate in up-front job search activities as a condition of eligibility (see 2.9.2).

-To make the initial W-2 placement and to develop the EP, the FEP must use the best information available during the application timeframe:

-- □ Results of the informal assessment; - □ Results from the educational needs assessment; - □ Career assessment results, if available; - Progress made during assignment to up-front job search activities, if assigned; and - Results of any other vocational evaluation/assessments or formal assessments, if available.
+During the application process and prior to placing the individual in a W -2 placement, the W-2 agency: Must work with the applicant to complete an informal assessment (see 5.2); Must work with the applicant to complete an Educational Needs Assessment (see 5.3); Must work with the applicant to start the process of career assessment (see 5.4); and Must obtain the results of any career assessments, vocational evaluation/assessments or formal assessments if available from prior W-2 episodes (see 4.6.3). the ap the assessment information gathered at the application, the worker may require oplicant to participate in up-front job search activities as a condition of eligibility 2.9.2). ake the initial W-2 placement and to develop the EP , the FEP must use the best nation available during the application timeframe: Results of the informal assessment; Results from the educational needs assessment; Career assessment results, if available; Progress made during assignment to up-front job search activities, if assigned; and Results of any other vocational evaluation/assessments or formal assessments, if available.

-5.1.1.1 Assessment with Former W-2 Participants at Application information is current and relevant to the individual's current situation, this information may be used to aid in decision-making for the initial placement and EP.
+5.1.1.1 Assessment with Former W-2 Participants at Application

 When an individual applies for W-2, the W-2 agency must determine if the individual received W-2 in the past and obtain prior assessment information.
-If prior assessment
+If prior assessment information is current and relevant to the individual's current situation, this information may be used to aid in decision-making for the initial placement and EP.